|

 Hasbro’s top plush designers to create a 28” stuffed manatee prototype.
 It’s far better than anything I’ve

+seen on store shelves.
 The bottom line here is that we’re

 trying to build the foundation of our universe in such a way that we can “subcontract” certain portions of it,

+while retaining enough control to maintain our vision throughout.
 7) How were you inspired to think in terms of family-oriented entertainment?
+V: We feel there’s too much “entertainment”

 that glorifies cynical, mean-spirited behavior and disrespectful attitudes.
 We want to create content that can be shared between

 generations, and provide nourishment and positive spirit for our younger readers.
+8) How is the work divided on your wife-husband team?
+V: I’m a designer and character creator,

 and I “see” what the characters look like.
 I hear them speak and think in terms of their personal traits and attitude.